Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Deploy Amazon EC2 instances with Cluster placement groups.

 **Explanation:**
-"Deploy Amazon EC2 instances with Auto Scaling" is correct.
+Deploy Amazon EC2 instances with Auto Scaling is correct.
 Auto Scaling optimizes resource usage and cost.
-"Multiple Availability Zones" is incorrect; it improves availability, not cost.
+Multiple Availability Zones is incorrect; it improves availability, not cost.
-"Instance store-backed AMIs" is incorrect; they do not reduce costs.
+Instance store-backed AMIs is incorrect; they do not reduce costs.
-"Cluster placement groups" is incorrect; they are for high performance, not cost.
+Cluster placement groups is incorrect; they are for high performance, not cost.

 ---